 And in that you’d be wrong

 According to scientists reporting in the Journal of Strength and Conditioning Research, the push-up and the bench press produce similar levels of muscle activation, and lead to similar gains in strength.
 Of course, as with any exercise, the push-up’s efficacy hinges on performing it correctly.
 Here’s how to do a push-up safely and effectively.

-Targets: Chest, arms, and core.
+Muscles targeted: Chest, arms, and core.

 - Get on all fours with your feet together, your body straight from head to heels, and your hands in line with (but slightly wider than) your shoulders.
 Clench your glutes and brace your core to lock your body into position.